 Unfortunately, Sparklight doesn’t come with DVR service either—unless you add TV Plus to your Economy or Standard plan for around $12 per month.
 If you do cough up the extra cash for this service (which is typically free with other providers), you’ll get a decent 200 hours of cloud storage and the TiVo app.

 Getting started with Sparklight is a bit pricey.
-Professional installation is a steep $90.
+Professional installation is $90.
 You can opt for self-setup, but that’ll cost you $30 (free with most providers).
 But professional installation might be the better choice.
 If you end up wanting a refund later, a technician will have to come out and attempt a professional installation or troubleshooting anyway.
 If the problem isn’t Sparklight’s fault (or your home isn’t wired properly), you’ll be out $90 for the visit and you won’t get your refund.